Voting Rules for Accurate Democracy Election Systems. Chairman Central Chairperson.

 Central leaders tend to be pragmatists.
 Leaders further from the center are more doctrinaire and intolerant -- with sometimes disastrous consequences.
 Constructive leaders of the 21st Century will be challenged to raise tolerance of religions and cultures.

-In the Korean example, liberal voters could have ranked the militarist candidate below both liberals.
-The liberals were nearly tied in first-choice votes (28% to 27%).
-So the Condorcet winner probably would have been the liberal preferred by conservative voters.
+In the Korean example, progressive voters could have ranked the militarist candidate below both progressive candidates.
+They were nearly tied in first-choice votes (28% to 27%).
+So the Condorcet winner probably would have been the progressive preferred by the conservative voters.
 That was the most central candidate.
 The president would have had majority support over each rival.

 (Note: If a chief executive is given the power to veto legislation, then her election should be closely related to that of the legislature.
 Otherwise their disagreements may block essential government action.
 A council elected by off-center rules usually matches best with an executive elected by Instant Runoff Voting.
 A well-centered ensemble council matches an executive elected by Condorcet's rule.)